bcgov/EPIC.search/infra/automation/README.md

 This solution provides Infrastructure as Code templates for deploying an Azure Automation Account with extensible runbook support for cross-subscription resource management.
 The solution includes automated start/stop capabilities for App Services and PostgreSQL Flexible Servers.

+## 🚀 Quick Start

+For quick deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md).

+For comprehensive setup including runbooks, IAM, and scheduling, continue reading this document.

 ## 🎯 Features

 - **Cross-subscription automation** - Automation account in tools subscription manages resources in dev/test/prod